The secret history of Hope the blue whale has finally been revealed

 For almost 130 years, that has been the sum knowledge of this unfortunate whale's life.

 But cutting-edge science is now helping to unravel the history of Hope, giving an astonishing insight into the last seven years of her life.
-It has revealed not only where she was migrating in the North Atlantic Ocean but also that when she stranded on that sandy spit, it may have been after becoming a mother for the first time.
+Published in the journal PeerJ, the researcher has revealed not only where she was migrating in the North Atlantic Ocean but also that when she stranded on that sandy spit, it may have been after becoming a mother for the first time.

 The final years of our blue whale